Coiot/cbr-main/src/archive/what-is-the-civ-battle-royale.md

 The Civ Battle Royale is its own niche in the Civilization community; it attracts people from different cultural and technical backgrounds to add their own interpretations and input to jointly create an emergent narrative for the actions of the show’s AI competitors.

 Today the Civ Battle Royale is hosted here on its own website but still has a discussion home here on [our subreddit](https://old.reddit.com/r/civbattleroyale/).
-The show is run by members of **Blue Cassette**: Coiot, Dawkinzz, Limaeus, ReonMonterus, Lunar Needle.
+The show is run by members of **Blue Cassette**: Coiot, Dawkinzz, Limaeus, Reon Monterus, Lunar Needle.

 ## Release Schedule